 Day 1 – Oslo

-Arriving in Olso and exploring the capital of Norway on foot.
+I arrived in Olso and explored the capital of Norway on foot.
 Oslo is not a vast place, and you can easily explore it on foot, even if you only have one day to visit it.

 What’s not to miss in Oslo?